 Distinguished and Meritorious finalists recommended by the Review Boards for approval are generally subject to on-site evaluations conducted by the Defense Counterintelligence and Security Agency (DCSA) in coordination with the PRA Program Coordinators at each agency.
 On-site evaluations may include interviews with appropriate persons knowledgeable about the finalists' performance and professional accomplishments.
-A review of the finalists' Federal Tax Account Transcript, a search of any criminal history records pertaining to a finalist, Equal Employment Opportunity (EEO) records alleging discrimination by a finalist, and a search for any Office of Inspector General (OIG) records or equivalent offices' records that mention alleged misconduct by a finalist may also be completed as part of the on-site evaluation.
+A review of the finalists' Federal Tax Transcript, a search of any criminal history records pertaining to a finalist, Equal Employment Opportunity (EEO) records that reference a finalist as an alleged perpetrator of discrimination, and a search for any Office of Inspector General (OIG) records or equivalent offices' records that mention alleged misconduct by a finalist may also be completed as part of the on-site evaluation.
+If material pertaining to a finalist should be given an opportunity to rebut such information and the agency, also, is free to indicate its own views as to the responsibility of the finalist for the conduct noted.
 Agencies will bear the cost of On-site Evaluations.
+For FY2020, the cost will be \$1,220 per finalist.
+(See COST AND BILLING)